MSc Fusion Energy Science & Technologies Bursaries

 - the extent to which the applicant meets this bursary scheme’s priority under-represented characteristics.

-We’ll aim to be in touch by email with the outcome of your application on or before Tuesday 22 July 2025.
+We’ll aim to be in touch by email with the outcome of your application on or before 15 June 2026.

-If a student is unable to take up their place on the course in September 2025, or withdraws before the first bursary instalment, their bursary award will be cancelled.
+If a student is unable to take up their place on the course in September 2026, or withdraws before the first bursary instalment, their bursary award will be cancelled.

-This privacy notice is for applicants to the MSc Fusion Energy bursary scheme.
+This privacy notice is for applicants to the MSc Fusion Energy Science & Technologies bursary scheme.
 It sets out the ways in which the University of York gathers, uses, stores and shares your data.
 For the purposes of this privacy notice, University of York is the Data Controller as defined in the General Data Protection Regulation.
 We are registered with the Information Commissioner’s Office (registration number is: Z4855807).

 Where do we get your data from?